A paring knife is a knife with a small blade for working with small objects.

 - digging out eyes from potatoes, and blemishes from fruit and vegetables.

-Don't use Paring Knife for large pieces of food, unless you have nothing else to hand.
-A Paring Knife can be dangerous precisely because it's so small -- that means that you have to get your hands in close to the action.
+Don’t use a paring knife for large pieces of food, unless you have nothing else to hand.
+A paring knife can be dangerous precisely because it’s so small — that means that you have to get your hands in close to the action.

-Most people keep several on hand at a time.
+Most people keep several paring knives on hand at a time.